Athletic Facilities, NCAA Programs

 The Intramural Program is one of the largest in the country, with flag football having the largest number of participants.
 More than 300 teams compete on recreation fields in the fall on Sunday through Thursday nights.
 Intramural competitions are split into team, individual/dual, and special sports with Greek and open divisions.
 Many activities or events take place on a new 16-acre turf complex.
 All team sports offer men’s, women’s, and co-rec teams.
 Fall team sports include flag football, softball, indoor soccer, and volleyball.
 Spring sports include basketball, softball, outdoor soccer, and four-on-four flag football.
 Additional competitions are available in activities such as racquetball, tennis, golf, ping-pong, and dodgeball.

 The Sport Clubs Program offers a unique diversion from academic life through instruction or intercollegiate athletic competition on a club basis.
 Clubs can compete for national championships within their sport.
-Sport Clubs offer 31 clubs ranging from traditional sports such as soccer and rugby to niche sports such as Quidditch and paintball.
+Sport Clubs offer 31 clubs, ranging from traditional sports such as soccer and rugby to niche sports such as Quidditch and paintball.
 Sport Clubs also has martial arts and mixed martial arts clubs.
-New clubs include Trap and Skeet, Table Tennis and Wrestling.
+New clubs include Trap and Skeet, Table Tennis, and Wrestling.
 All sport clubs receive funding and oversight from the Department of Recreational Sports.

+Texas Tech desires to expand and enhance the undergraduate and graduate student and postdoctoral research enterprise.
 Undergraduate and graduate students are encouraged to enhance their classroom activities with research faculty in all areas of the university (creative arts, social sciences, humanities, agriculture, engineering, mathematics, and the sciences) to prepare them for successful careers.